AdaCore/langkit-query-language/lkql_checker/doc/gnatcheck_rm/writing_your_own_rules.rst

 .. code-block:: lkql

    select BinOp(f_op is OpDiv or OpMinus or OpMod or OpMult or
-                        OpPlus or OpPow or OpRem or OpXor) or UnOp(f_op is OpAbs or OpMinus or OpPlus)
+                        OpPlus or OpPow or OpRem or OpXor or OpAnd or OpOr)
+       or UnOp(f_op is OpAbs or OpMinus or OpPlus or OpNot)

 we then create a function that will compute all the types associated with these expressions in a list: